wjamieyeh/project_django/README.md

   - get external content such as game play instead of cinematic trailers.
 * Timeline
   - Monday night - create user auth, have CRUD on creating a game post
-  - Tuesday night -
+  - Tuesday night - complete test cases and deploy to Heroku
-  - Wednesday night - styling
+  - Wednesday night - styling and external API
+  - Thursday night -
 * Wireframes
   - You can use whatever you want to make these (it can just be a drawing)
   - This must be checked into your repo and displayed in this section